wmedrano/wmedrano.dev/content/posts/old-wills-columnar-format.md

 author = ["Will Medrano"]
 date = 2023-04-23
 lastmod = 2023-05-08T04:23:32-07:00
-draft = false
+tags = ["literate-program", "rust"] draft = false
 +++

+**Status: Abandoned.
+Maintaining this Rust literate-program with Org mode proved to cumbersome.**

 ## Introduction {#Introduction-h6a696o03tj0}

 **Will's Columnar Format V0**

-[Will's Columnar Format](https://wmedrano.dev/literate-programs/wills-columnar-format) is a columnar format made by will.s.medrano@gmail.com.
+[Will's Columnar Format](https://wmedrano.dev/literate-programs/old-wills-columnar-format) is a columnar format made by will.s.medrano@gmail.com.
 It is primarily implemented for educational purposes.
 If you are interested in using a well supported columnar format, consider using [Apache Parquet](https://parquet.apache.org/).